CA Resident Warning

-Foldcraft Co. now labels all of our products in accordance to the Safe Drinking Water and Toxic Enforcement Act of 1986, also known as California Proposition 65.
-The intended purpose of the Proposition is to inform California’s citizens of the potential exposure to chemicals known to cause cancer, birth defects or other reproductive harm, and to protect state drinking water sources from such chemicals.
+Plymold labels our products in accordance with the Safe Drinking Water and Toxic Enforcement Act of 1986, also known as Proposition 65.
+The intended purpose of the Proposition is to inform California’s citizens of the potential exposure to chemicals known to cause cancer, birth defects, or other reproductive harm, and to protect state drinking water sources from such chemicals.

-Proposition 65 requires businesses to notify Californians of potential exposure to chemicals in products they purchase, or exposure to chemicals that are released into the environment.
-Any company that operates or sells products in California or manufactures or distributes products that may be sold in California are subject to the regulation.
+Proposition 65 requires businesses to notify Californians of potential exposure to chemicals in products they purchase or exposure to chemicals that are released into the environment.
+Any company that operates or sells products in California or manufactures or distributes products that may be sold in California is subject to this regulation.

 The following products contain chemicals covered under California’s Proposition 65.

-We want to assure you that Foldcraft always has the best interests and safety of our customers and employees in mind.
-We will continue to challenge our organization to insure that we achieve the highest level of quality and safety possible.
+We want to assure you that Plymold always has the best interests and safety of our customers and employees in mind.
+We will continue to challenge our organization to ensure that we achieve the highest level of quality and safety possible.
 Thank you for your continued support.